Understanding Anxiety-Induced Shortness of Breath

 If physical causes are ruled out, a mental health professional may assess for anxiety disorders using interviews, symptom checklists, or psychological scales.

-This helps determine if your breathlessness is due to anxiety and whether it’s part of a broader condition like panic disorder or generalised anxiety disorder.
+This helps determine if your breathlessness is due to anxiety and whether it’s part of a broader condition like generalised anxiety disorder or panic disorder.

 Managing and Treating Anxiety-Induced Shortness of Breath